 - Asked pupils for ideas on what they would like to have as the House Treat at the end of each half term.

 - Supported the School Council Coordinator with organising the House Treat for all pupils.

 - Conducting a questionnaire on the pupils’ views of our school.

 - Setting up a school council suggestion box.

 - Partaking in learning walks around the school

-- Promoting Anti-Bullying week and advising pupils on what they can do if they are being bullied or know someone who is
+- Promoting events such as Anti-Bullying week and advising pupils on what they can do if they are being bullied or know someone who is

 - Helping our reps to really understand their role